 - during a video interview with a banker plus the online submission of documents;

-- by sending documents by courier;
+- by sending documents by post or courier;

 - on an in-person visit to a local office of the foreign bank in the country of residence;

 These are just some of the possible options.
-Once the account is set up, it is managed by its owner completely online.
+Once the account is set up, it is usually managed by its owner completely online.

 We’ll get back to you within 10 minutes if you refer to us your questions.
 Please contact us at the e-mail address given at the top of this page.